briis/renoweb/README.md

 ## PRE-WORK

 This integration uses the `entity_picture` attribute, which means you can get nice looking Pictograms instead of Icons on your dashboard.
 If you want to use this feature, do the following:
 * download the file `renoweb_images.zip` from the [latest relase](https://github.com/briis/renoweb/releases) and unzip the content.
-You should see a folder called `renoweb` with a bunch of `.svg` in it.
+You should see a folder called `renoweb` with a bunch of `.svg` files in it.
 * Open a file share to the `config` share on your Home Assistant entity, and go to the `www` directory.
 If this directory does not exist, just create it.
 * Now copy the folder `renoweb` from the Zip file to the `www` directory and that is it.
 This is where this integration will look for the Entity Pictures.